This blog is a guide for entrepreneurs to learn about various success and failure stories through prominent MVP examples.

 An important question: What is an MVP or Minimum Viable Product?

-An MVP or a minimum viable product is the most basic version of the product you’re trying to create.
+MVP product is the most basic version of the product you’re trying to create.
 This minimalistic product will cover all the fundamental components and features that satisfy the needs of your end-users.
 MVPs help startups to test the market and verify the potential of their product.
 MVPs are commonplace today and help startups to launch products without breaking the bank.

 The idea of an MVP was first popularized by a book written by Eric Ries in 2011, called “The Lean Startup”.
 This book introduced and popularized many new concepts and MVP was one of them.
 The idea of this concept was to avoid failure by getting user feedback based on essential features before developing the final product.